padlock ceop unlock search facebook swipe translate

 • New Keeping Children Safe in Education for staff, volunteers and governors

-• Nurture Lead and Office Administrator to attend Designated Safeguarding Lead training
+• Deputy Headteacher and one of the Family Support workers to attend refresher Designated Safeguarding Lead training

 • Child Protection and Safeguarding policy to be updated and put on the school website for the parents and carers